opdavies/workshop-drupal-automated-testing/README.md

 ## Contribution

-Please feel free to create issue and/or submit pull requests to this repository whilst working through these instructions.
+Please feel free to create issues and/or submit pull requests to this repository whilst working through these instructions.
 Any contributions would be greatly appreciated!

 ## Feedback